tgfrerer/island/README.md

 ## Main Features:

 * **Native code hot-reloading**: An Island project is made from isolated c/cpp modules, each of which can be tweaked, re-compiled at runtime, and automatically hot-reloaded.
-The same happens with changes in shader source files.
+The same applies to GLSL shader source files.
 Because of Island's modular architecture, recompilation & reload often takes less than 1 second, while the project keeps running.

-* **Fast compile times**: Because of Island's highly modular architecture, everything compiles swiftly, especially on multi-core systems.
-Typically, compilation from scratch for the whole codebase takes less than 6 seconds, and (re)compilation of an app module takes less than a second.
+* **Fast compile times**: Typically, compilation from scratch for the whole codebase takes less than 6 seconds, and (re)compilation of an app module takes less than a second.

 * **Static release binaries**: While Island is highly modular and